-We used the same reconstruction filter for Wil78, Gos04, End10, and CSSM1.
-This circle-plus-point-shaped filter contained 9 bilinear taps placed at the center of and at 45° intervals around a 2-texel radius disk.
-For CSSM2 we used the filter described in section 4.4.
+filter described in section 3.4.
 This is because CSSM2 is unable to perform bilinear filtering, so it requires more filter taps than the other algorithms to produce good results.
 CSSM2 with the 9-tap filter is faster and produces noisier results; the other algorithms on the CSSM2 filter are slower and give slightly blurrier results.
-All depth values maps were encoded in 16-bit floating point (per channel, for CSSM2) and the Gos04 color map was at 8-bits per channel.
+All depth maps were encoded in 16-bit floating point (per channel, for CSSM2) and the Gos04 color map was at 8-bits per channel.

-Table 1 summarizes the render time, in milliseconds, of shadow map generation and actual shading for each algorithm when run on an NVIDIA GeForce GT 280 GPU under Windows Vista using OpenGL 2.0.
+Table 1 summarizes the render time, in milliseconds, of shadow map generation and actual shading for each algorithm.
 All timings were computed with the GL_TIMER_QUERY extension, which enables accurate and asynchronous evaluation of the time for commands to propagate through the GPU pipeline.
 The right-most column of the table lists the overhead in milliseconds for CSSM2 compared to Wil78.
 This is the per-frame cost of adding colored translucent shadows to a typical existing rendering engine.

-Beware that render times for complex scenes are affected by many factors beyond per-texel computation.
+Beware that render times for complex scenes are affected by many factors beyond per-pixel computation.
 These factors include memory and branch coherence, cache hit rate, the pipeline impact of texture and shader changes, and the sharing of units between vertex and pixel processing.
-Thus in some cases an algorithm that performs strictly more computation may still have higher performance, e.g., Gos04 compared to Wil78 on the game scene.
+Thus in some cases an algorithm that performs strictly more computation may still have higher performance, e.g., Gos04 compared to Wil78 on the Figure 7 scene.